BLUE HORIZON, BOOK 3

 “Okay,” Samantha agreed.
 “Just get well, please.”

 Durant slid a hand out of the blanket and his face emerged after it as he shakily picked up a small glass of juice with a straw from the tray.
-Samantha gave him a nod, a small smile and then left the bear to his food.
+Samantha gave him a nod and then left the bear to his food.

 The canine looked up with a smile.
 “Just hold right there, Moss,” he said in a reassuring tone.
 The small flying saucer hovered to his left and twitched its antennae slightly as it emanated Max’s work music.
 Several moments later, the mechanic removed the deck plates and set them aside.
 He crawled down into the lower space and wriggled his toes inside his soft boots.
 They had started to cramp in the squatting position he had been in, but now that he had room to stretch out his legs a little, he got some relief.